-(Fox News, italics added).
+(ABC News, italics added).
 We need not think long to imagine what it would be like to have a Katrina annually or even more frequently.
 After all, we haven't recovered from the last one yet.

 "That has a very large impact," Allison said, adding that extremely large storms which might previously have occurred once in a year would start to occur on a weekly basis.